camunda/camunda-docs/docs/components/modeler/web-modeler/camunda-marketplace.md

 - By clicking **Save as copy**, you are not overwriting the current Connector.
 Instead, you are saving this as a new file you can edit.
 - By clicking **Replace resource**, you are replacing the current Connector.
 If you are downloading a Connector from the Camunda Marketplace, it is read-only and you can view it if you are opening the template using the Camunda template editor.
 To edit the Connector, click **Customize template** to duplicate this template.

+## Browse Marketplace process blueprints

+1. Log in to your Camunda account, navigate to the Web Modeler by clicking the **Camunda components** icon in the top left corner of your console, and then select **Modeler**.
+2. Within the projects tab, you can select an existing project or create a new one.
+3. If you choose to initiate a project with a predefined process blueprint, navigate to the Marketplace modal by clicking on **Browse process blueprint**.
+If you wish to incorporate it into an existing project, open the **Create new** dropdown and select **Browse process blueprint**.
+   --screenshot--
+4. Within the modal, you'll discover a variety of applications submitted by Camunda, partners, or community members to the **Camunda Marketplace**.
+Utilize the sidebar to filter applications by use case, or leverage the sub-navigation to search and filter by industry, creator, or supported Camunda version.
+   --screenshot--
+5. Once you've found the desired process blueprint, click **Use blueprint** to open it in the web modeler and start your work.
+The process blueprint will be automatically saved within the project from which you initiated it.
+6. Unable to find a suitable process blueprint?
+We invite you to suggest ideas in our [Idea portal](https://marketplace.camunda.com/en-US/pages/connectorsIdeaPortal) or contribute your own process to the [Camunda Marketplace](https://marketplace.camunda.com/en-US/pages/submissionMenu).

 ## Additional resources